Middlebrow: Contemporary middlebrow

 Slate Magazine suggests that the late 2000s and early 2010s could potentially be considered the "golden age of middlebrow art"—pointing to television shows Breaking Bad, Mad Men, The Sopranos and The Wire and novels Freedom, The Marriage Plot and A Visit from the Goon Squad.
 Slate also defines the films of Aaron Sorkin as middlebrow.
 Some argue that Slate itself is middlebrow journalism.

 In a March 2012 article for Jewish Ideas Daily, Peodair Leihy described the work of poet and songwriter Leonard Cohen as "a kind of pop—upper-middle-brow to lower-high-brow, to be sure, but pop nonetheless".
 This aesthetic was further theorized in an essay from November that year for The American Scholar that saw William Deresiewicz propose the addition of "upper middle brow", a culture falling between masscult and midcult.
 He defined it as "infinitely subtler than Midcult.
 It is post- rather than pre-ironic, its sentimentality hidden by a veil of cool.
 It is edgy, clever, knowing, stylish, and formally inventive."

 In The New Yorker, Macy Halford characterizes Harper's Magazine and The New Yorker itself as "often [being] viewed as prime examples of the middlebrow: both magazines are devoted to the high but also to making it accessible to many; to bringing ideas that might remain trapped in ivory towers and academic books, or in high-art (or film or theatre) scenes, into the pages of a relatively inexpensive periodical that can be bought at bookstores and newsstands across the country (and now on the Internet)."
 She also notes the internet's effect on the middlebrow debate: "the Internet is forcing us to rethink (again) what 'middlebrow' means: in an era when the highest is as accessible as the lowest—accessible in the sense that both are only a click away [...] —we actually have to think anew about how to walk that middle line."
-Halford describes Wikipedia as "itself a kind of middlebrow product" and links to its "Middlebrow" entry "because it actually provides a smart summary".
+Halford describes Wikipedia itself as "itself a kind of middlebrow product" and links to its "Middlebrow" entry "because it actually provides a smart summary".

+According to Diana Holmes, middlebrow literature is characterized by a preference for realist and representational narrative strategies, immersive storytelling, coherent plots, and psychologically plausible characters, as opposed to the formal experimentation associated with literary modernism.
+While offering entertainment through engaging narratives, it often presents itself as serious, topical, and morally or cognitively enriching.